uc-data-services/sql-workshop-vm/README.md

 6. Change directories into sql-workshop-vm:  `cd sql-workshop-vm`
 7. Run `vagrant up` in the directory (get a cup of coffee this will take 5-10 min).
 8. After `vagrant up` finishes, test the installation by running the command `vagrant ssh`.
 If asked for a password, type "vagrant".
 This should take you to a new "vagrant" command prompt.
+9. You should also be able to open a browser and navigate to `http://localhost:8189` to access RStudio.
+Use `vagrant` for both the username and password.
 9. Type `exit` to return to your host operating system, then `vagrant suspend` to turn off the virtual machine.